EremizinA/WeatherForecastWebApplication/README.md

 # WeatherForecastWebApplication
-WIP: ASP.NET Core application with example of unit tests and integration tests (using WebApplicationFactory approach)
+WIP: Brief pet ASP.NET Core application with example of unit tests and integration tests (using WebApplicationFactory approach)